DSecureMe/vmc-docs/README.md

 | Postgresql   | 11.5             |https://www.postgresql.org/                                                   |

 ### Supported Scanners
+The software listed in Table below is optional for the correct operation of the VMC Platform

 | Name    | Version                       |
 |---------|-------------------------------|
 | Nessus  | 7.x                           |